-Somatosensory light-driven robots (SLiR) with an embodied sensory system are manufactured using soft thin film.
+Somatosensory light-driven robots (SLiR) is an embodied sensory system manufactured using soft thin film.
 The miniaturized robots exhibit untethered reflex-like stimulus-responsive motility and multi sensing capabilities.
-This work is reported by Xiao-Qiao Wang and Ho et al.
+This work is selected for ‘Women in Materials Science’ featured article.

 To meet the world’s rising energy demands, Associate Professor Ho Ghim Wei is leveraging solar technologies for a brighter and more sustainable future.